 How to Easily Install CleanTalk in WordPress

 As mentioned earlier, if you know how to install a plugin in WordPress, then you should have no problem setting up CleanTalk with your site.
 The first thing you need to do is head over to their main site at http://cleantalk.org and register for an account.
-This will set you up with your own access key to activate the plugin.
+This will set you up with your own access key to activate the plugin or by logging into your site..

 The next step is to login to your WordPress dashboard, go to the “Plugins” section and search for “CleanTalk”.